‘Jurassic World: Fallen Kingdom’ Plot Spoiled For Chris Pratt By ‘Spider-Man’ Star Tom Holland

 Laura Harrier, the actress who starred alongside Holland in Spider-Man Homecoming, named him as the worst person to keep a secret.

 “He is the worst.
-He tells everything,” the actress said, according to CINEMABLEND.
+He tells everything,” the actress said, according to Cinemablend.
 “I’m always like, ‘What are you saying?
 Stop!”

 While Holland may have spoiled the plot of Jurassic World: Fallen Kingdom for Pratt, no reports have been made of him doing the same for moviegoers.
 Jurassic World: Fallen Kingdom is now playing in theaters.